History of Metz: Integration into the kingdom of France

 In 1552, King Henry II of France and members of the Schmalkaldic League signed the Treaty of Chambord and Metz passed de facto into the hands of the Kings of France.
 The population of the city peacefully accepted the conditions of the treaty.
 Emperor Charles V, during the Italian War of 1551–1559, made an attempt to regain overlordship of Metz by force of arms, besieging the city in 1552–1553.
 However, his troops were defeated by the French army defending the city under the command of Francis, Duke of Guise, and Metz remained French.
 A bridge castle from the 13th century, the Porte des allemands (German Gate), which played a crucial defensive role during the siege, is still visible today, and bullet impacts from the muskets used during the assaults can be seen on its facade.

 Under the rule of the Kings of France, important constitutional changes were made to the Republic of Metz.
+In 1565, a few Jewish families were allowed to settle in the town.
 While the aldermen continued to administer the city, they were appointed by a Royal Governor, representative of the king, and the Bishops came back to Metz.
 Later, an Intendant and a Bailiff were sent to enforce the king's authority in the city, ultimately putting an end to the Republic of Metz in 1634.
 The Peace of Westphalia recognized de jure Metz as part the Kingdom of France in 1648, and the city was selected as capital of the Three Bishoprics of Metz, Toul and Verdun.
 Metz was now a strategic fortified town of France, with a citadel by Vauban and Cormontaigne being erected.